sozialhelden/a11yjson/README.md

-# ac-format — A unified accessibility data schema
+# ac-format — A Unified Accessibility Data Schema

-This repository contains TypeScript types of a unified data format describing the accessibility of places and facilities.
-We want this to eventually capture every possible attribute and data point provided by mapping and building related APIs.
-It is used by [accessibility.cloud](https://www.accessibility.cloud), one of the biggest databases providing accessibility data.
+This repository contains TypeScript types of a unified data format describing the accessibility of places and facilities relevant for mobility.

+While mostly describing physical properties of things, its aim is to make the world more accessible for everybody — which is much easier if everybody who shares accessibility data uses the same language!

+It is used by [accessibility.cloud](https://www.accessibility.cloud), one of the biggest data exchange providers for accessibility data, by [Wheelmap.org](https://wheelmap.org/beta), and many others.

-## Starting points in the code
+## For Developers: Starting Points in the Code

 Start here for the base type describing a place: https://github.com/sozialhelden/ac-format/blob/master/src/place-info.ts